Password Depot – System Requirements

 Purpose:

-Callback for authentication with cloud services
+Callback for authentication in Cloud services

-Administration & updates
+Administration & Updates

 Server Manager (pd_admin.exe)